Commit graph should merge homonyms

 - first user commits with

 It's pretty obvious those users are not the same person, they don't even share the same family name.
 But it will be very difficult to detect that.
 So now that we have committers<->users mapping that can be defined per repository, I guess people could rely on that (or even script that!) to fit their needs.

 I close this for now but please re-open it if you strongly disagree.

-#10 Updated by txemi M about 3 years ago
+Updated by txemi M over 9 years ago

 I would like not seeing this issue closed.
 I do not agree with the argument given above.
 I also think that there is no reliable way for redmine to guess identity mapping but I also think that this should not be done automatically.
 The administrator who added repository to some project should manually define the mapping.